 It sounds simple, but it’s amazing how many freelance bloggers become hermits and then wonder why they can’t squeeze any words out of their brains.
 Even though this is easily done, sometimes you have to force yourself to get out or move around.

 For a new freelance blogger, the burnout struggle is real.
 I get it – I’ve been there.

 You can get so preoccupied trying to do ALL OF THE THINGS that you don’t realise just how much of a negative impact it’s having on your mental health.

-I mean, think about it.
-We’re trying to force our brains to work at its optimum level for, often, more than eight hours a day.
+It goes without saying that blogging takes up a heck of a lot of brain power.
+I mean, think about it – we’re trying to force our brains to work at its optimum level for more than eight hours a day.

 It just cannot cope with that.
 It doesn’t have the capacity.

 That’s why it’s so important to give yourself regular breaks throughout your working day as well as your working week.